Dead Rat In Soup Causes Chinese Restaurant Chain To Lose $190M

 — BBC News (World) (@BBCWorld) September 13, 2018

-A statement was put out by Xiabu Xiabu concerning what happened.
-They said that food security is a high priority and that they would also work with officials to improve anything that was necessary.
-They had mentioned that they did not believe that a lack of hygiene had anything to do with it.
+A statement was put out by Xiabu Xiabu concerning the incident.
+Within, the chain claimed that food security is a high priority for them and that they would also work with officials to make any necessary improvements.
+They also mentioned that they did not believe that a lack of hygiene had anything to do with it.
 However, according to BBC News, that statement has since been deleted.

 After an investigation of the restaurant, there was no evidence found that would suggest any trace of rats in the facility.
-The chain’s market value plummeted to its lowest point since a year ago as they supposedly lost $190 million.
+The chain’s market value plummeted to its lowest point in the past year, as they have reportedly lost $190 million over the affair.

-Hotpot soups are a popular Chinese dish where the seasoned broth is simmering at the table in front of you as the items are added in.
-According to Thrillest, the ingredients can include fresh meats, tofu, various vegetables, and noodles.
+Hotpot soups are a popular Chinese dish where seasoned broth is placed, simmering, at the table in front of you as the items are added in.
+According to Thrillist, the ingredients commonly include fresh meats, tofu, various vegetables, and noodles.